davidad/davidad.github.io/source/_posts/2014-03-12-the-operating-system-is-out-of-date.markdown

 ### Concept

-**An operating system is a piece of software that faciliates the execution of multiple independent programs on one computer, using standard input and output routines.**
+**An operating system is a piece of software that facilitates the execution of multiple independent programs on one computer, using standard input and output routines.**